ericdahl/tf-vpn-sandbox/site-to-site/README.md

 It's for testing/learning purposes only.

-Currently using pfsense for the other Site
+Currently, using pfsense for the other Site

 ## Steps